 Running a successful affiliate program that drives more sales for your product or service always demands an active recruitment strategy.
 Even though it’s more about the quality than quantity of your affiliates, especially in B2B, there are no sales without the right people.
-So, how can you attract those top affiliates who drive more than 90% of your total conversions and sales?
+So, how can you recruit affiliates who drive more than 90% of your total conversions and sales?

 If you want to read more about B2B affiliate marketing, you may check our earlier post about the different strategies to do affiliate marketing for B2B.